chughtaiah/Stats_Lab_9/README.md

 ---

-# Question 1 — Sparse 4×4 Joint PMF
+# Question 1 — Sparse 4 by 4 Joint PMF

 You are given the following joint PMF: